-Fundamentals of Journalism
+Journalism

-Focuses on journalistic storytelling style, with emphasis on writing news for digital and print media.
-Includes journalism history, law and ethics as applied to various news outlets.
+Journalistic writing with emphasis on news and feature writing.
+Includes coursework in media law and ethics.
 Offered fall, spring.
 Prereq: ENGL 110 or equivalent.

 Advanced Reporting (W)

 Writing news and features from the perspective of actual field experience.
 Interviewing, following breaking news, discussion of state and local government, health, entertainment and other events that impact the public.
 All original work.
 Offered spring.
 Prereq: ENGL 313.